Ruiqi-Chen-0216/CapNav/README.md

 Model adapters are responsible for configuring model-specific inputs and handling weight initialization.

-By default, model weights are **automatically downloaded from Hugging Face** based on the specified `--model` name when the model is first used.
+By default, pretrained model weights and associated model files are automatically downloaded from Hugging Face based on the specified `--model` name when the model is first used.

 > **Note:**
 > If you prefer to manually download and deploy model weights locally,